'Star Wars' locations that actually exist

+(CNN) — Plenty of people dream of travel to other planets.
 But "Star Wars" fans can actually visit locations where many of the films' most famous scenes were shot.

-And the latest movie, "Star Wars: The Last Jedi," looks set to add to the list, if the newly released trailer is anything to go by.
+And the latest movie, "Star Wars: The Last Jedi," only adds to the list.
 Some places aren't even as remote as one might expect.

-From dinner at Luke Skywalker's childhood home to a romantic balcony where romance blossomed, here are some of the places where "Star Wars" comes to life.
+From dinner at Luke Skywalker's childhood home to a romantic balcony where romance blossomed, here are some of the destinations where "Star Wars" comes to life:

 Hotel Sidi Driss, Matmata, Tunisia

-Note: This story was originally published in November 2015.
-It was updated in December 2017.